 Employee engagement globally presents dismal figures, according to Gallup 78% of employees are disengaged.
 Frontline employees make up 80% of the global working population making it imperative for organisations to have a clear engagement strategy in order to convert and keep previously disengaged or actively disengaged employees into engaged employees.

-Employee engagement has historically not been high on the list of priorities within organisations and has often been thought of as a soft metric, however, what we now know is that it is a critical driver of core objectives having a direct impact on business outcomes such as productivity, safety and staff retention.
+Employee engagement has historically not been high on the list of priorities within organisations and has often been thought of as a soft metric, however, what we now know is that it is a critical driver of core objectives having a direct impact on business outcomes such as employee productivity, safety and staff retention.

-In Gallup’s 2020 Meta-Analysis, a study on team engagement and performance highlighted that organisations with high levels of engagement experienced 17% higher productivity and 23% higher profitability.
+In Gallup’s 2020 Meta-Analysis, a study on team engagement and performance highlighted that organisations with high levels of engagement experienced 17% higher employee productivity and 23% higher profitability.

 This blog will look at three practical ways to start increasing employee engagement levels across your manufacturing operation today.